What to Plant in May in Arizona: Vegetables, Herbs & Flowers

 Wondering what to plant in May in Arizona?
-May can be a tricky month—some years, spring weather lingers a little longer, while other years, the heat shows up early.
-Either way, it’s important to get your warm-season crops and flowers planted as soon as possible.
-The earlier you plant, the better chance your garden has to establish strong roots before the hottest weather arrives.
+May can be a tricky month.
+Some years, spring weather lingers a little longer, while other years, the heat shows up early.
+Either way, May planting in the low desert is about choosing true heat-lovers and getting them established before the brutal heat arrives.

-In this post, I share my top choices for vegetables, herbs, and flowers to plant this month, along with tips to help your summer garden get off to a strong start.
+In this post, I’ll share my top choices for vegetables, herbs, and flowers to plant in May, along with tips to help them survive the transition into summer.
+If you’re starting your very first Arizona garden, I’ll also explain why waiting until fall may give you a much easier start.

 Article Outline: